IMA, Mathematics Teacher Training Scholarship

 • You meet one of the following:

-• Have, or are studying for, a degree with strong mathematical content (e.g. mathematics, physics, engineering)
+• Have, or are studying for, a degree with strong mathematical content (e.g. mathematics, physics, engineering.)

-• Have a degree with strong mathematical content (e.g. mathematics, physics, engineering) and will complete, or have completed, a Maths Subject Knowledge Enhancement Course (SKE) of any duration prior to September 2024
+• Have a degree with strong mathematical content (e.g. mathematics, physics, engineering) and will complete, or have completed, a Maths Subject Knowledge Enhancement Course (SKE) of any duration prior to September 2025.

-• Have a non-mathematical degree and will complete, or have completed, a Maths Subject Knowledge Enhancement Course (SKE) of a minimum of 20 weeks in duration prior to September 2024
+• Have a non-mathematical degree and will complete, or have completed, a Maths Subject Knowledge Enhancement Course (SKE) of a minimum of 20 weeks in duration prior to September 2025.

-• Have a non-mathematical degree with extensive mathematical professional experience
+• Have a non-mathematical degree with extensive mathematical professional experience.

-If we are unable to determine the strong-mathematical content of your degree then you will be asked to provide a copy of your official university degree transcripts.
+Please be aware that if we are unable to determine the strong-mathematical content of your degree then you will be asked to provide a copy of your official university degree transcripts.
 In additional to this, you may also need to provide additional supporting information if it is not obvious from your degree transcripts if you have the level of mathematics we require.

 If you have an overseas degree, please read the advice given on the Applicants With Overseas Degrees page before submitting your application.